Towards Real-time Multimodal Contextual Assistants

 About the Workshop

-🏆 Your chance to work with the largest wearables dataset ever released — 5,000+ hours of real-world egocentric video — and compete for $21K in total cash prizes across three grand challenges that define the frontier of Wearable AI.
+🏆 Your chance to work with a newly collected, large-scale real-world wearables dataset and compete for $21K in total cash prizes across three grand challenges that define the frontier of Wearable AI.

 Imagine an AI that watches the world through your eyes, remembers your entire day, and proactively helps before you even ask.
 That future is being built right now — and this workshop is where the key breakthroughs will be discussed.
 If you work on egocentric video, multimodal LLMs, conversational AI, or on-device inference, this is your workshop.